Hajime4th/Calendar-widget/README.md

 ## Installation

-# For Mac
+# For OS X

-**Download the DMG file from [here](https://github.com/Hajime4th/Calendar/releases), Double click on the DMG file and drag the calendar app to your applications folder.**
+**Download the DMG file from [here](https://github.com/Hajime4th/Calendar-widget/releases), Double click on the DMG file and drag the calendar app to your applications folder.**

 # For Windows

+**Download the DMG file from [here](https://github.com/Hajime4th/Calendar-widget/releases), Double click on the DMG file and drag the calendar app to your applications folder.**

 ## Contribute or Build it yourself